GaiusSensei/Qd6/Playtest Session 1 - Part 1 The Setup.md

 D: All of us have the same stats?

 GM: Yes, but different talents and equipment.
 Speaking of, if you have a Plate or Chain Armor write Armor: 1, if not, write Armor: 0.
+B, you have a shield, so add 1 to your armor.

 B: What's the different armors for?